sriyogesh94/dcos-docs/1.9/usage/cli/install.md

 # Installing CLI from the web interface

-1. Click **Install CLI** from the top-left panel of the DC/OS web interface.
+1. Click **Install CLI** from the top-left corner of the DC/OS web interface.

     ![CLI install UI](/docs/1.9/usage/cli/img/install-cli.png)